Will Venable: College career

 Venable chose to attend Princeton University, not for its academics, but for its tradition of basketball excellence.
 He respected their tradition of qualifying to participate in the NCAA Men's Division I Basketball Championship Tournament.
-During his time at the University he was a part of two teams that qualified for post season play: 2004 NCAA Men's Division I Basketball Tournament and 2002 National Invitation Tournament).
+During his collegiate career, he was a part of teams that qualified for two postseason tournaments, the 2002 National Invitation Tournament and the 2004 NCAA Men's Division I Basketball Tournament.
 Princeton recruited him as a basketball player.
 He did not play baseball as a freshman, but his father had directed him to Scott Bradley, Princeton's baseball coach, during his recruiting visit.

-Venable, who was a member of the class of 2005 at Princeton University, was the second athlete in Ivy League history (after his Padres teammate Chris Young) to be first-team All-Ivy in both basketball and baseball and he played on Ivy League Champion National Collegiate Athletic Association (NCAA) Championship tournament participants in both sports.
-He played in two NCAA Championship tournaments in both sports and earned a B.A. in anthropology.
+Venable was the second athlete in Ivy League history to be first-team All-Ivy in both basketball and baseball, following fellow Princeton alum and future San Diego Padres teammate and Texas Rangers co-worker Chris Young.
+Venable played on Ivy League Champion National Collegiate Athletic Association (NCAA) Championship tournament participants in both sports.
+He played in two postseason tournaments in both sports and earned a B.A. in anthropology, graduating in 2005.

 In basketball, he averaged over 10 points and over 30 minutes per game in his 2002–03 sophomore season through his 2004–05 senior season.

 Bradley had left the door open for Venable to come take batting practice if he ever had the urge.
 As a sophomore, at the suggestion of his mother, Venable resumed baseball.
 He posted modest numbers in his first season, but in 2004, he hit for a .344 batting average, earned All-Ivy honorable mention, and was drafted by the Baltimore Orioles in the 15th round of the draft (439th overall).
 Bradley felt that Major League Baseball scouts undervalued Venable because he did not participate in the Cape Cod League for college baseball players.
-Thus, instead of signing and giving up his amateur status, Venable returned for his senior season and posted a league leading 9 home runs and runner-up .385 batting average while earning All-League honors.
-Subsequently, the Padres drafted him in the seventh round (215th overall); he was signed by the Padres' Northeast Scouting Director, Jim Bretz.
+Thus, instead of signing and giving up his amateur status, Venable returned for his senior season and posted a league leading 9 home runs and second-best .385 batting average while earning All-League honors.
+Subsequently, the Padres drafted him in the seventh round (215th overall).
+He was signed by the Padres' Northeast Scouting Director, Jim Bretz.